JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/organizing-specifications-with-claude-code/index.md

 ## Install Claude Code

-[Claude.ai](http://Claude.ai) wasn’t good at it.
-So I used the [official documentation](https://code.claude.com/docs/en/quickstart) instead.
+I used the [official documentation](https://code.claude.com/docs/en/quickstart).
 Using the **Windows PowerShell** option, I installed Claude Code application.

 I also needed to add the `C:\Users\[your_username]\.local\bin` path to my `PATH` environment variable, as prompted at the end of the install.